Takeda Nobukado

-Takeda Nobukado (武田 信廉) was a Japanese samurai warrior of the Sengoku period.
+Takeda Nobukado (武田 信廉) was a Japanese samurai (warrior) and general of the Takeda clan during the Sengoku period.
 He was known as one of the "Twenty-Four Generals of Takeda Shingen".
 He is also well known as a painter.

+Relationship with Shingen

-It has been said that Nobukado and Shingen were as like as two peas therefore he served as body double for Shingen.
+It has been said that Nobukado and Shingen were as like as two peas, therefore he served as body double or kagemusha (shadow samurai) for Shingen.

+Death

-When Nobunaga attacked Oshima castle Nobukado was defending, Nobukado escaped from the castle without fighting but he ended up being captured and beheaded.
+When Nobunaga attacked Oshima castle Nobukado was defending, Nobukado escaped from the castle without fighting, but he ended up being captured and beheaded.